Lu05/CoinLegsSignalTrader/README.md

 If the price will hit TP(take profit) 2 SL(stop loss) will be set to break even, TP3 will update SL to TP1, TP4 will update SL to TP3 and if TP5 is hit the position will be closed.
 TakeProfitIndex is not taken into account here.

 ![image](https://user-images.githubusercontent.com/3795343/153482176-ab4cfc30-c6b9-427f-9430-d0df3d1c49a6.png)

+### MarketPlaceTrailingStopLossStrategy
+Simple trailing the stop loss.
+Starts at TrailingStartOffset and will keep the stop loss TrailingOffset away from the current price.

+### MarketPlaceCustomTakeProfitStrategy
+Simple strategy which takes the set take profit and stop loss into account.
+Thie difference to the MarketPlaceFixedTakeProfitStrategy is that at MarketPlaceFixedTakeProfitStrategy is always used from the signal and TakeProfitIndex have to be set.

 ## Support